Disaster & Cruelty

 Resources Like This:

-Online Cruelty Training Courses
+Online Courses: Combating Cruelty

 The ASPCA's anti-cruelty e-learning program includes the following self-paced, free online courses.
-Register once for all three courses.

 Underwritten by the US Department of Justice's Office of Community Oriented Policing Services (COPS) and developed as an accompaniment to the manual The Dogfighting Toolkit for Law Enforcement, the online course Combating Dogfighting teaches you how to detect, investigate, and take action against dogfighting within your jurisdiction.